nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders/bootloader_adding_sysbuild.rst

    west build -b nrf52840dk/nrf52840 zephyr/samples/hello_world -- -DSB_CONFIG_BOOTLOADER_MCUBOOT=y

 |how_to_configure|
-Like other images, you can assign :ref:`image-specific configurations <ug_multi_image_variables>` at build time to further customize the bootloader's functionality.
+Like other images, you can assign image-specific configurations at build time to further customize the bootloader's functionality.
+For details, see :ref:`zephyr:sysbuild` documentation.

 Configuring MCUboot as an immutable bootloader
 ----------------------------------------------